lukemetz/PLLangVM/README.md

 works recursively.
 At a top level, our compiler attempts to compile each deceleration in `compileDecl`.
 Declarations have a expression that we then compile with `compileE`.
-These two functions are the heart of our program, and where all the magic happens
+These two functions are the heart of our program, and where all the magic happens.
 <h5> Count / Code Stack (cstack) / Symbol Environment sym_env</h5>
 One annoying issue with recursive compilers is they have no real notion of state or where they are in compiling.
-Because of this, chain along state such that its passed in, possibly modified, and returned.
+Because of this, chain along state such that its passed in, possibly modified, and returned each call to compileE.
 The three pieces of state we do this for are count, cstack, and sym_env.
 <br><br>
 Count is used to ensure that our llvm variables don't overlap in name.
 When creating temporary values, we always number them with count.